VildeBruhn/rate_time/README.md

 _simulated_data –_ this folder conatins scripts and data used in the simulation section of the article.
 The main script is called simulations.R.
 The script uses the rest of the scripts and data in the folder. simulations.R is commented so that it should be possible to follow the instructions in the script to produce the results from the article.

 _empirical_data –_ this folder conatins scripts and data used in the empirical section of the article.
-The three main scripts are called empirical.R, model_ident.R ans empirical_>1Myr.R.
-These scripts use the rest of the scripts and data in the folder. empirical.R, model_ident.R and empirical_>1Myr.R are commented so that it should be possible to follow the instructions in the scripts to produce the results from the article.
+The five main scripts are called empirical.R, model_ident.R, empirical_>1Myr.R, empirical_segmented_reg.R and adeq_all.R.
+These scripts use the rest of the scripts and data in the folder. empirical.R, model_ident.R, empirical_>1Myr.R, empirical_segmented_reg.R and adeq_all.R are commented so that it should be possible to follow the instructions in the scripts to produce the results from the article.

-_supplementary_material_1 –_ The folder contains loglikelihood surface plots reffered to as SM1 in the article.
+_supplementary_material_2 –_ The folder contains loglikelihood surface plots reffered to in the article.
 The plots are produced in model_ident.R.
 The results are stored as zip-files.